GDP per capita: concept, calculation and limitations

 The limitations of GDP per capita

 Despite its analytical usefulness, GDP per capita has significant limitations.
-It is an average measure that does not reflect the distribution of income in the economy; Therefore, it is possible for high levels of GDP per capita to coexist with marked economic inequalities.
-Furthermore, this indicator does not cover essential aspects of well-being, such as the quality of public services, health, education, the environment, or the balance between work and personal life.
+Firstly, it is an average measure that does not reflect the distribution of income in the economy; therefore, it is possible for high levels of GDP per capita to coexist with marked economic inequalities.
+Furthermore, this indicator does not cover essential aspects of well-being, such as the quality of public services, healthcare, education, the environment, or the balance between work and personal life.
 For this reason, it is often complemented by other indicators, such as measures of inequality and composite human development indices.

 In short, GDP per capita is a central tool in economic analysis, allowing us to relate a country's total output to its population and facilitating temporal and international comparisons.
-However, its interpretation must be done cautiously, within a broader set of economic and social indicators, in order to provide a balanced view of the development and well-being of society.
+However, it should be interpreted with caution and considered within a broader set of economic and social indicators, in order to provide a balanced view of societal development and well-being.
 Its informed application contributes to more effective economic policy decisions, more sustainable business strategies, and a deeper understanding of national and global economic dynamics.